Teaching kids how to use scissors can be tricky – but it can also be lots of fun! Here are some easy ideas to try!

 Kids are ready for their first exposure to cutting with scissors at 2 years old.
 Sound crazy?
 Let me clarify, unless your kid looks great with super short bangs or you were thinking your curtains needed a little trim, NEVER (ever ever ever) give a 2-year-old a pair of scissors and then walk away.

 Instead, have a seat for a few minutes every so often and try some of these cutting activities for kids!
 Your kiddo’s first attempts with new developmental milestones will just be exploration and exposure – let them try snipping paper their own way (even if they’re holding the scissors upside down).
+These cutting skills will continue to become more refined as kids develop other skills during those all-important 3 to 5 year old milestones.

 Once your child has explored a little bit and is willing to tolerate hand over hand assistance, try the following…